 Kappa Alpha Psi Fraternity, Inc. (ΚΑΨ)

 Kappa Alpha Psi Fraternity, Inc. was founded on the campus of Indiana University, on January 5, 1911.
 Kappa Alpha Psi was founded by ten undergraduate men who sought a formula that would immediately raise the sights of black collegians stimulating them to reach accomplishments higher than they had imagined.
 The Fraternity's fundamental purpose is achievement.
 Members desire to encourage this notion honorably in every field of the human endeavor.
 With achievement as its purpose, Kappa Alpha Psi began uniting college men of culture, patriotism and honor in a bond of fraternity.
 Subsequently, chapters began to spread in succession nationally.
 The Kappa Alpha Psi experience had generated serious interest among black college degree holders to form Alumni Chapters, thus expanding its members more rapidly.

 Phi Beta Sigma Fraternity was founded at Howard University in Washington, D.C., January 9, 1914.
 The brotherhood embodies “Culture For Service and Service For Humanity” and promote brotherhood, scholarship and service.
-Loyola Marymount University’s chapter will be re-chartered this year.
+Loyola Marymount University’s chapter was brought back to the yard Fall 2016.

 Sigma Gamma Rho Sorority, Inc. (ΣΓΡ)